Orange-OpenSource/a11y-guidelines/src/en/articles/watch-april-may-2022.md

 - A huge list of a11y resources: https://cstrobbe.gitlab.io/AccessibilityResources/contentaccessibility.html

 ## Others
-- Misconceptions about the a11y, nice anthology of our colleague @nota-bene: https://nota-bene.org/Idees-fausses-et-accessibilite
+- Misconceptions about the a11y, nice anthology of our colleague @nota-bene (fr): https://nota-bene.org/Idees-fausses-et-accessibilite
-- A point on automatic speech recognition d: https://www.3playmedia.com/blog/the-state-of-automatic-speech-recognition/
+- A point on automatic speech recognition: https://www.3playmedia.com/blog/the-state-of-automatic-speech-recognition/
 - An a11y observatory in France, to follow because I don't know where it goes (fr): https://observatoire.access-score.org/index.php?p=0
 - A mouse that adapts to the needs of disabled users: https://www.mac4ever.com/divers/170810-microsoft-presente-a-mouse-and-buttons-adapted-to-users-with-disabilities